 Adobe Flash isn't limited just to audio and video, developers also use Flash to publish interactive websites, produce animations, and to develop Rich Internet Applications (RIAs).
 This is a long way of saying Adobe Flash gives developers the opportunity to design immersive user experiences on the web.

 As a software platform for the production and display of interactive multimedia content, Adobe Flash changed the look of the internet.
 Flash allows for the animation of text and image elements to deliver videos, games, and more through a web browser.
 A graphical approach is also offered by the Flash authoring environment Animate CC (formerly Flash Professional).
-For the creation of video games and applications for in-browser use, desktop computers, or mobile devices, Adobe developed the cross-platform runtime environment AIR (Adobe Integrated Runtime).
+For the creation of flash games and applications for web page use, desktop computers, or mobile devices, Adobe developed the cross-platform runtime environment AIR (Adobe Integrated Runtime).

 Flash-based projects are delivered in the proprietary file format Shockwave Flash (SWF).
-The specification of this format was released by Adobe as part of the Adobe Open Screen Project in 2008, but unfortunately, SWF never meet the criteria of an open standard.
+The specification of this format was released by Adobe as part of the Adobe Open Screen Project in 2008, but unfortunately, SWF never met the criteria of an open standard.

 On the user side, SWF files require the implementation of an application programming interface (API), which is integrated into the web browser in the form of a plugin.
 The most popular distribution was Adobe’s in-house Flash Player.

 HTML (Hypertext Markup Language) is designed to structure web documents.
 Through a series of text, tags, elements and attributes, web content is defined and translated to what the end-user sees on the browser, HTML employ these basic components to program enhanced web features.

 HTML5, the latest version of HTML, operates reliably in areas where it previously struggled with adaptive rendering—broadening HTML's capacity immensely.